Download

 The use of DES products does not guarantee the successful passage of the CDCES exam.
 CBDCE does not endorse any preparatory or review materials for the CDCES exam, except for those published by CBDCE.

-For last week’s practice question, we quizzed participants on reimbursement for group DSME classes through Medicare.
-48% of respondents chose the best answer.
-We want to clarify and share this important information, so you can prepare for certification exams and pass it on to your colleagues.
+For last week’s practice question, we quizzed participants on living with diabetes & traveling to different timezones.
+65% of respondents chose the best answer.
+We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer it below: Answer Question